 |$4,830 to $12,000|

 For general advice on how to choose and evaluate private schools, check out our choosing a school guide.
 For advice on selecting Montessori schools (including preschools), see our Montessori choosing guide.
 You can also learn about finding the right preschool.

 Private school expos are a great starting point for finding a school.
 The Vancouver private school expo allows you to speak with many private schools, some of which are Montessori schools—all in one place.
-The expo is held in the fall.
+Find a Montessori school near you.

 Another great resource in your school search is the Our Kids parent discussion forum.
 The forum is an ideal place to discuss options and debate topics related to Montessori schools and preschools.
 Our community of parents, educational experts, school officials, and alumni can help answer your questions and stimulate your thinking.